Emacs: GNU Emacs

 Richard Stallman began work on GNU Emacs in 1984 to produce a free software alternative to the proprietary Gosling Emacs.
 GNU Emacs was initially based on Gosling Emacs, but Stallman's replacement of its Mocklisp interpreter with a true Lisp interpreter required that nearly all of its code be rewritten.
 This became the first program released by the nascent GNU Project.
 GNU Emacs is written in C and provides Emacs Lisp, also implemented in C, as an extension language.
 Version 13, the first public release, was made on March 20, 1985.
 The first widely distributed version of GNU Emacs was version 15.34, released later in 1985.
 Early versions of GNU Emacs were numbered as 1.x.x, with the initial digit denoting the version of the C core.
 The 1 was dropped after version 1.12, as it was thought that the major number would never change, and thus the numbering skipped from 1 to 13.
 In September 2014, it was announced on the GNU emacs-devel mailing list that GNU Emacs would adopt a rapid release strategy and version numbers would increment more quickly in the future.

 GNU Emacs offered more features than Gosling Emacs, in particular a full-featured Lisp as its extension language, and soon replaced Gosling Emacs as the de facto Unix Emacs editor.
 Markus Hess exploited a security flaw in GNU Emacs' email subsystem in his 1986 cracking spree in which he gained superuser access to Unix computers.

 Most of GNU Emacs functionality is implemented through a scripting language called Emacs Lisp.
 Because about 70% of GNU Emacs is written in the Emacs Lisp extension language, one only needs to port the C core which implements the Emacs Lisp interpreter.
 This makes porting Emacs to a new platform considerably less difficult than porting an equivalent project consisting of native code only.

 GNU Emacs development was relatively closed until 1999 and was used as an example of the Cathedral development style in The Cathedral and the Bazaar.
 The project has since adopted a public development mailing list and anonymous CVS access.
 Development took place in a single CVS trunk until 2008 and was then switched to the Bazaar DVCS.
 On November 11, 2014, development was moved to Git.

 Richard Stallman has remained the principal maintainer of GNU Emacs, but he has stepped back from the role at times.
 Stefan Monnier and Chong Yidong were maintainers from 2008 to 2015.
 John Wiegley was named maintainer in 2015 after a meeting with Stallman at MIT.
+Wiegley stepped down in 2018, leaving Eli Zaretskii as lead maintainer.
+Stefan Kangas was appointed as co-maintainer in 2023, and Andrea Corallo joined Zaretskii and Kangas in 2024.

-As of early 2014, GNU Emacs has had 579 individual committers throughout its history.
+As of 2025, GNU Emacs has had 1,608 individual committers throughout its history.